 - Can I convert my Civil/Domestic Partnership into marriage?
 The Marriage (Same Sex Couples) Act 2013 allows for conversion of Civil Partnerships registered in England & Wales into marriage.
 The Marriage and Civil Partnership (Scotland) Act 2014 makes similar provisions for Scottish Civil Partnerships.
 However, foreign domestic civil partnerships cannot be converted to marriage.
 It would be necessary to dissolve the foreign domestic civil partnership and then marry in England & Wales or Scotland.

-My client is entering into a prenuptial agreement in my country, will that be binding in the courts of England too?
+- My client is entering into a prenuptial agreement in my country.
+Will the agreement be binding in England & Wales too?
 Will a reciprocal agreement be necessary?
-Provided certain criteria have been met in the drafting and circumstances surrounding the entering into of such an agreement, then it is likely that the English Court will implement, or at least be highly influenced, by a pre-nuptial or post-nuptial agreement.
-However this is not definitive as the court retains its large discretion to make an order on other terms.
-It is therefore imperative that if the parties plan on moving to England for a period of time, or if divorce proceedings could be issued in England, that your client speaks to a lawyer at Family Law in Partnership about pre-nuptial agreements in England and your client may want to consider a mirror English agreement.
+Provided certain criteria have been met in the drafting and circumstances surrounding the entering into of such an agreement, then it is likely that the English court will implement, or at least be highly influenced by, a pre-nuptial or post-nuptial agreement.
+However this is not definitive as the court retains a wide discretion to make an order on other terms.
+It is therefore imperative that, if the parties plan on moving to England for a period of time or if divorce proceedings could be issued in England, your client speaks to a lawyer at Family Law in Partnership about pre-nuptial agreements in England and your client may want to consider a mirror English agreement.